savonet/book/audio.md

 A typical way to address those issues is to perform buffering, with the `buffer` operator, which will compute parts of the stream in advance in order not to be affected by small slowdowns.
-Liquidsoap also offers the `buffer.adptative` which will buffer and read the buffered data at low or high speed in order to accommodate for delays.
+Liquidsoap also offers the `buffer.adaptative` which will buffer and read the buffered data at low or high speed in order to accommodate for delays.
 This can be clearly heard in the following example: